divyanshul66/Habit_Tracker_App/README.md

 6. If we change the status of our habit for the current date it is also reflected on the daily view page.

-7. Clone this repository using the following command: https://github.com/divyanshul66/Habit_Tracker_App
+7. You can see the website live at: https://divyanshul66.github.io/Habit_Tracker_App

+8. Project demo video Link:

-8. Open the application in your web browser by visiting the following URL:
+9. Open the application in your web browser by visiting the following URL:
 $ http://localhost:9000